 Clinical research encompasses studies of people who may or may not have an illness but who do consent to be research participants.
 Most clinical research at Duke-NUS is conducted at affiliated hospitals and clinics, or at selected specific research sites (e.g. Cognitive Neurosciences Laboratory or the SingHealth Investigational Medicine Unit).

-In addition to the five Duke-NUS Signature Research Programmes that aim to make a substantive impact on Singapore's biomedical sciences scene, there are also seven centres that further integrate and enhance research and learning at Duke-NUS.
+In addition to the five Duke-NUS Signature Research Programmes that aim to make a substantive impact on Singapore's biomedical sciences scene, there are also eight medical research centres that further integrate and enhance research and learning at Duke-NUS.